Spaniards: Middle Ages

 After two centuries of domination by the Visigothic Kingdom, the Iberian Peninsula was invaded by a Muslim force under Tariq Bin Ziyad in 711.
 This army consisted mainly of ethnic Berbers from the Ghomara tribe, who were reinforced by Arabs from Syria once the conquest was complete.
 Only a remote mountainous area in the far north retained independence, eventually developing as the Christian Kingdom of Asturias.

 Muslim Iberia became part of the Umayyad Caliphate and would be known as Al-Andalus.
 The Berbers of Al Andalus revolted as early as 740 AD, halting Arab expansion across the Pyrenee Mountains into France.
 Upon the collapse of the Umayyad in Damascus, Spain was seized by Yusuf al Fihri.
 The exiled Umayyad Prince Abd al-Rahman I next seized power, establishing himself as Emir of Cordoba.
 Abd al Rahman III, his grandson, proclaimed a Caliphate in 929, marking the beginning of the Golden Age of Al Andalus.
-This policy was the effective power of the peninsula and Western North Africa; it competed with the Shiite rulers of Tunis and frequently raided the small Christian kingdoms in the North.
+This policy was the effective power of Iberia and the Maghreb; it competed with the Shiite rulers of Tunis and frequently raided the small Christian kingdoms in the North.

-The Caliphate of Córdoba effectively collapsed during a ruinous civil war between 1009 and 1013; it was not finally abolished until 1031, when al-Andalus broke up into a number of mostly independent mini-states and principalities called taifas.
+The Caliphate of Córdoba effectively collapsed during a ruinous civil war between 1009 and 1013; it was not finally abolished until 1031, when Al-Andalus broke into a number of mostly independent mini-states and principalities called taifas.
 These were generally too weak to defend themselves against repeated raids and demands for tribute from the Christian states to the north and west, which were known to the Muslims as "the Galician nations".
 These had expanded from their initial strongholds in Galicia, Asturias, Cantabria, the Basque country, and the Carolingian Marca Hispanica to become the Kingdoms of Navarre, León, Portugal, Castile and Aragon, and the County of Barcelona.
 Eventually they began to conquer territory, and the Taifa kings asked for help from the Almoravids, Muslim Berber rulers of the Maghreb.
 But the Almoravids went on to conquer and annex all the Taifa kingdoms.